Published: March 2022

 The new edition of this report by AMI Consulting quantifies the market, its structure, the status of the technology and the changes which are underway.
 It builds on the prior editions of the report published in 2018.
+Get a free sample copy of the report today.

 After recovering from the Great Recession of 2008, most European countries continued growing, transitioning from the recovering stage to economic expansion.
 However, the COVID-19 pandemic severely impacted the global economy and with it, the European pipes industry.
 Nevertheless, the construction sector was not as negatively affected as other areas in the economy.
 Also, the plastic pipe industry has in general exhibited a lot of resilience and capacity to adapt to the new economic circumstances.